-Pillowy, button-tufted seats and abundance of wood trim often conjure thoughts of full-size American cars of The Great Brougham Epoch.
+(First posted 8/6/2013; Rescheduled as a tribute to Karl Lagerfeld, who passed on earlier this week at age 85) — Pillowy, button-tufted seats and abundance of wood trim often conjure thoughts of full-size American cars of the Brougham era.
 In particular, Cadillac, Oldsmobile, and Chrysler were big fans of the button-tufted look on their top models during the 1980s.
 But don’t be confused, this is no “Fine Corinthian Leather”.
 These seats are those of–a BMW?

 Yes, indeed.
 This is a 2000 BMW 750iL.